glFusion/shop/README.md

 # Shop
 Shopping plugin for glFusion.
-Supports Shop and other gateways.
+Supports multiple payment gateways.

 This plugin provides a product catalog and shopping cart for physical and virtual products.
 The following payment gateways are supported: